uddaloksarkar/multi-threaded-file-downloader/README.md

 It is a `wget` like file downloader allowing __more than one thread__.

-To compile use the following command: \n
+To compile use the following command:

 ```gcc -pthread multi-thread-dwnl.c -o mdnl -lncurses -lssl -lcrypto```